Analyzer-less X-ray Interferometry with Super-Resolution Methods: Interferometry Image Generation

-The signals are then sub-sampled to the detector pixel rate and Poisson noise is added. $I^k_r(x)$ and $I^k_{obj}(x)$ are then used as inputs into the image recovery algorithm for the iterative reconstruction of $\mu T(x)$, $S(x)$, and $t_{ph}(x)$.
+Poisson noise is added to the N phase step signals and down-sampled (indicated by the ${\downarrow}$) to the detector pixel rate to get $D^k_r(x,y)$ and $D^k_{obj}(x,y)$.
+They are then used as inputs into the image recovery algorithm for the iterative reconstruction of $\mu T(x,y)$, $S(x,y)$, and $t_{ph}(x,y)$.

+\textit{Indirect Detectors:} Indirect scintillator-based detectors introduce spatial blur that can reduce fringe modulation and wash out high-frequency fringes.
+Therefore, the projected fringe period at the detector, $P_d$, can become a limiting factor for a given detector pixel size; for example, a 50$~\mu$m pixel may require a relatively large projected fringe period, such as $P_d > 130~\mu$m, to preserve measurable visibility.
+For Gaussian blur, the visibility reduction can be approximated as $V = \exp\left[-\left(1.887\frac{w}{p_2}\right)^2\right]$, where $w$ is the FWHM of the point-spread function and $p_2=P_d$ is the fringe period at the detector \cite{bib:Weitkamp2006tomography}.
+This work, therefore, did not model the indirect detectors.

-\subsection{Image Recovery}
+\section{Image Recovery}

+The image recovery algorithm is broken into two stages- \textit{interlacing the phase steps} and \textit{reconstruction} as shown in Figures \ref{fig:Rasterization process} and \ref{fig:Stages1and2}.
+This combined technique is referred to as super-resolution, which leads us to perform analyzer-less X-ray interferometry.